jenaalsup/lumen-ellipse-fitting/README.md

 ## Overview
 This project provides a simple pipeline for segmenting lumen cavities from 3D `.tif` stacks and fitting ellipses to their inner and outer boundaries.
 The goal is to extract geometric features of each lumen (e.g., major/minor axes, aspect ratio, orientation) for downstream analysis of lumenoid morphology.
-Segmentation is done manually-assisted using Napari with the nninteractive plugin, and the resulting masks are processed by a Python script that performs ellipse fitting.
+Segmentation is done manually-assisted using Napari with the [nnInteractive](https://github.com/MIC-DKFZ/nnInteractive) plugin, and the resulting masks are processed by a Python script that performs ellipse fitting.
 This repository includes instructions for inner cavity segmentation, outer boundary segmentation, and running the final ellipse analysis.

-## Inner cavity segmentation (with Napari/nninteractive)
+## Inner cavity segmentation (with Napari/nnInteractive)

 1. Open Anaconda Prompt
    (On Windows, click the Start button and search for "Anaconda Prompt")